 You can really use your imagination with the tulle and create different colors.
 For the Evil Queen, we made it purple in the front and black in the back.
 For the Cruella Devil costume, we made it half black and the other half white.
 Which goes perfectly with her dalmatian vest.

-As you can see you can easily create any princess or villain using this same tutorial!
+As you can see you can easily create any princess, villain, character, or birthday tutu for a child or adult using this same tutorial!
 Be creative with your tulle and you too can easily look as cute as my little evil queen.

-Here are some of my favorite items to create my DIY Tutu!
+Here are some of my favorite items to create tutus for my girls!

 You Are Also Going To Love:

-If you loved this DIY Tutu Tutorial, then you will also love the following Fall activities and crafts I have put together for you:
+If you loved this No-Sew DIY Tutu Tutorial, then you will also love the following DIY Crafts I have put together for you: